gregrickaby/nextjs-wordpress/backend/README.md

 ### phpMyAdmin

-View the phpMyAdmin dashboard at <http://localhost:8080/>.
+View the phpMyAdmin dashboard at <http://localhost:8081/>.
+No credentials are required.

+---

+### Traefik

+View the Traefik dashboard at <http://localhost:8080/dashboard/>.
 No credentials are required.

 ---